Wild and Clear and Blue

 Wild and Clear and Blue is the second album by folk supergroup I'm with Her, released on May 9, 2025, via Rounder Records and Universal Music.
 The album was recorded at The Outlier Inn and The Clubhouse and was produced by Josh Kaufman.

 Singles

 On March 4, 2025, the group released the first single from Wild and Clear and Blue, titled "Ancient Light", accompanied by a music video filmed by the group as they recorded the album at The Clubhouse in Rhinebeck, New York.

 The second single released is titled "Find My Way to You", released March 26, 2025.
-Their third single titled "Standing on the Fault Line" was released April 18, 2025.
+The third single, titled "Standing on the Fault Line", was released April 18, 2025.

 Reception

 AllMusic's Mark Deming described the album as "smart, beautifully crafted music that will please those who liked the group's debut."
 Ljubinko Zivkovic of Spill Magazine gave it a rating of four and a half and opined about the album's vocal harmony alignment, calling "such music quite timeless".
 Country Universe gave the album four and a half stars, writing "No one conveys urgency or intensity in quiet like these three when they’re in sync, and they’re in lockstep of moral clarity here."
 Steve Horowitz at PopMatters reviewed the album as a 9 out of 10, writing, "Wild and Clear and Blue is the kind of album that initially knocks one out because of the obvious talents of its performers, but then sneaks up on the listener upon reflection through an appreciation of its deeper concerns."